ErwannCnl/genemind/README.md

 - Organism
 - How the data was obtained
 - Research context
-- Desired analysis (currently only GSEA is supported)
+- OPTIONAL: Desired analysis (currently only GSEA is supported)

 ### Prompt example